How to Password Protect Files Online

 - Open the document

-- Click Share (top right)
+- Click Share

-- Set permissions to "Restricted" (only people you list can access)
+- Set to "Restricted"

-- Choose "Viewer," "Commenter," or "Editor"
+- Choose Viewer, Commenter, or Editor

 Pros: